photo by Dani Brubaker

 After securing permission from the playwright, I proceeded to create the original story for film… over, and over again.
 Unfortunately, every draft became a feature film with flash-backs, a larger cast, and additional locations requiring a much larger budget than the 20 minute or less ULB short that was requested of me.
 Though it was not my intention to change the story's concept, that's exactly what transpired, and a very surreal psychological drama evolved.
 My personal interest in the thoughts we keep hidden within our minds, began influencing my writing and TRACES OF MEMORY, the short film came into existence.

 It would be such a mistake to presume to know another person's reality.
-We all tell ourselves a story of what we truly believe has happenedto, or around us.
-Unintentionally at times, we end up creating fabricated stories to make our relationship with ourselves and others, more comfortable than the facts of the truth… whatever that truth may be.
-What society calls "normal" and accepts as a way of living.
+We all tell ourselves a story of what we truly believe has happened to, or around us.
+Unintentionally at times, we end up creating fabricated stories to make our relationship with ourselves and others, more comfortable than the facts found in the truth… whatever that truth may be.
+For instance, "normal" or what society calls "normal" will be accepted as the appropriate way to live and behave.

-We created a private viewing for a few doctors of psychiatry, psychology, and life coaches.
-Most of their responses were bittersweet which alarmingly verified what our film demonstates.
+The producers agreed with my suggestion, and we created a private viewing for a few doctors of psychiatry, psychology, including a few life coaches.
+Most of their responses were bittersweet which alarmingly verified what our film demonstrates.
 As they shared with us, some Ph.D's stated they had felt as if they'd been standing inside the tormented minds of their (schizophrenic) patients.
+They all found Traces of Memory quite intriguing, with a few of the doctors requesting to view it again.
+Which of course we did.

-So, I wonder, whose reality becomes the truth?
+So, it makes me wonder, whose reality becomes the truth?
 And can we ever be certain of what is truly real?